Paper vs Plastic Bags: Environmental Impact, Cost & Usability

 In fact, the overall impact of paper bag manufacturing results in 3-4 times more CO2 production than plastic bags.
 But the story doesn’t end here.
 Plastic bags are often reused and repurposed, so if we calculate the environmental impact by use, we get an even bigger gap.

 Single-use plastic bags are 3-4 times more energy efficient than paper bags.
-But if you reuse your plastic bag at least once, it makes it 6-8 times more energy efficient.
+However, reusing them just once reduces plastic waste and makes them 6-8 times more energy efficient overall.

 The real problem arises when these plastic bags are discarded.
 As low-cost items, recycling plastic bags is not economical.
 It’s more cost-effective for the manufacturers to buy new plastic for bag production.